Awesome Instagrammable Places in San Diego California

 19. Spruce Street Suspension Bridge

-Instagrammable places always have room for cool suspension bridges and the Spruce Street Suspension Bridge is no exception.
-I was actually pretty surprised how large this bridge actually is.
+Instagrammable places always have room for cool suspension bridges, and the San Diego Spruce Street Suspension Bridge is no exception.
+I was actually pretty surprised at how large this bridge actually is.

-The bridge is quite long and pretty wide, so it makes it easy to get photos without bouncing around from people walking.
+The bridge is quite long and pretty wide, making it easy to get photos without bouncing around from people walking.